zaari/garta/RoadMap.md

 Here is the development roadmap.
 This is subject to change depending on the phase of moon, weather, mood, etc. See the [change log](ChangeLog.md) for more information about the current state.

 ## Version 0.1
-- status bar of the main window is feature complete
+- status bar of the main window has maps, layers, coordinates and zoom level widgets completed
-- map implemented with scrolling and zooming support
+- map implemented with basic scrolling and zooming support
+- maps have required copyright information and related clickable urls visible
-- slippy maps can be defined with json files
+- slippy maps can be defined in json files
+- tile cache

 ## Version 0.2
 - GPX loading